LEAGUE-OF-NINE/LimbusCustomSoundPlus/README.md

 # LimbusCustomSound

-A simple mod that lets you replace Limbus Company's sound effects and voices with your own custom audio files.
+A simple mod that lets you replace Limbus Company's sounds with your own custom audio files.

 ## Installation